SMVDGroup/SCORCH/README.md

 # Installation

 Installation on linux and mac is achieved via [conda](https://docs.conda.io/en/latest/).
 The silent installation of miniconda (which will not affect any existing conda or python installations), SCORCH dependencies and SCORCH setup is all performed with the supplied setup bash script.
+This is run slightly differently on linux vs mac:

 To install SCORCH: